Khalil Beidas: Education and career

 According to Edward Said Later, Beidas's novels played an important role in the 'construction of a Palestinian national identity, particularly with regard to the influx of Zionist settlers.
 His first literary venture into this genre was al-Warith (The Inheritor/The heir) in 1920.
 The book dealt with a subject, the Palestine Partition Plan and the establishment of the state of Israel, which appeared only occasionally down to 1948, but whose significance for writers who survived the debacle only emerged after that date, retrospectively.
 In this work, in which a Jew gets rich via usury and decent people are exploited.
-It is one of the two Palestinian novels of note written before the 1948 Palestinian exodus, the other being A Chicken's Memoirs (1943) by Ishaq Musa al-Husaini.
+It is one of the two Palestinian novels of note written before the 1948 Palestinian expulsion and flight, the other being A Chicken's Memoirs (1943) by Ishaq Musa al-Husaini.
 He played an important role also in the 1930s in the development of Palestinian theatre, which thrived down to 1948.

 Given his strong connections with the Russian Orthodox Church, Beidas became a leading member of Palestine's Orthodox church, representing the Orthodox Christians of Northern Palestine at the Combined Council of Arab Orthodox and Greek Clergy which was charged to administer Orthodox affairs in Jerusalem.